Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 <a name="segment3" />
 ### Creating a basic TCP server ###

 1. Switch back to Visual Studio.
-Right-click on the project and select **Add | New Item...**.
+Right-click the project name and select **Add | New Item...**.

 	![Creating a new item](images/creating-a-new-item.png?raw=true "Creating a new item")